Skip to content

 • Screen filters and dark mode

-• Anti-migraine therapy if comorbid migraine is present (highly prevalent in POTS)
+• Anti-migraine therapy if comorbid migraine is present (highly prevalent in POTS), and note that dysautonomia frequently overlaps with long COVID

 Sources